DataDog/integrations-core/system_core/README.md

 See [metadata.csv][7] for a list of metrics provided by this check.

-Depending on the platform, the check may collect other CPU time metrics, e.g. `system.core.interrupt` on Windows, `system.core.iowait` on Linux, etc.
+Depending on the platform, the check may collect other CPU time metrics, such as `system.core.interrupt` on Windows, `system.core.iowait` on Linux, etc.

 ### Events